pylls/basket2/README.md

    a decent amount of work and extensions, but certain properties and behavior I need aren't formally specified yet.
 This is something I will strongly consider if/when I design basket3.

-TODO:

- * Write a formal specification.

- * Write an AVX2 optimized Poly1305 implementation.

- * Someone that's not me should write assembly optimized ChaCha20 for ARM and i386.
-I may do both if I feel bored enough, but no promises.

- * Write optimized assembler versions of things for gccgo (or C if that's easier).
-Low priority.

- * Define more padding primitives.